nazuke/SEOMacroscope/docs/_posts/2018-06-04-finding-contact-details-with-seo-macroscope.md

 ---
 layout: post
-title: "Finding contact details with SEO Macroscope"
+title: "Finding email addresses and telephone numbers with SEO Macroscope"
 date: "2018-06-04 09:00:00 -09:00"
 published: true
 description: "SEO Macroscope provides some simple features to find email and telephone links used throughout your website."